 Unlike some towns where white-collar or blue-collar occupations dominate the local economy, Pocola is neither predominantly one nor the other.
 Instead, it has a mixed workforce of both white- and blue-collar jobs.
 Overall, Pocola is a town of sales and office workers, service providers, and managers.
 There are especially a lot of people living in Pocola who work in office and administrative support (12.79%), management occupations (10.29%), and healthcare suport services (9.60%).

-As is often the case in a small town, Pocola doesn't have a public transportation system that people use for their commute.
+Pocola is a small town, and as such doesn't have a public transit system that people use to get to and from their jobs every day.

-The rate of college-level education in Pocola is quite a bit lower than the national average among all cities of 21.84%: just 12.36% of people here over 25 have a bachelor's degree or an advanced degree.
+The percentage of people in Pocola with college degrees is quite a bit lower than the national average for cities and towns of 21.84%: just 12.36% of people over 25 have a bachelor's degree or advanced degree.

 The per capita income in Pocola in 2022 was $22,729, which is lower middle income relative to Oklahoma, and low income relative to the rest of the US.
 This equates to an annual income of $90,916 for a family of four.
 However, Pocola contains both very wealthy and poor people as well.